jellomarr/ProductDirectory/README.md

 The following files and folders contain everything that makes up the Hardware & General Product Directory, created as part of the assessment requirements of INFS3605, the capstone course of Information Systems at the University of New South Wales.
 The files within this project include;

-* 3605-final - This contains the source code for the Android app written in Java
+* 3605-final - This contains the source code for the Android app written in Java. <b> This application has been optimised for the Pixel 2, API 29. </b>
 * API files - This contains the files that make up the API, which was written in PHP, which are hosted on http://group5hngdatabase.000webhostapp.com.
 * SQL dump - This contains the SQL dump of the MySQL database that is hosted on http://group5hngdatabase.000webhostapp.com.